-Class time is valuable, and while sometimes we will work on in-class activities, I ask that you DO NOT complete homework in class so that you do not fall behind the current material being taught.
+Class time is valuable, and while sometimes we will work on in-class activities, I ask that you DO NOT complete homework during lecture to avoid falling behind on the current material.

 You are expected to arrive on time and to leave upon dismissal.
-Arriving late or leaving before class is dismissed is disruptive and disrespectful to your fellow students as well as your teacher.
+Arriving late or leaving before class is dismissed is disruptive and disrespectful to your classmates as well as your teacher.
 Please be prepared with your headphones put away and cell phones SILENCED.
 If you have a job where you must have a radio/walkie (such as an emergency responder), or your phone on, please let me know right away!

 If you must miss a day, please check with a classmate and/or Canvas to see what you missed.
-Also, try to hand assignments in early so they are not considered late!
+Also, hand assignments in early so they are not considered late!